 I created 4 pairs of tables with 5 million rows with same ID-s in both of the tables, that would result in a “complete” join.
-Then I had to make a difficult choice – as the discussion rose from real life situations, it would be pretty meaningless to only have a table consisting of the ID column.
-Thus to make the test a bit more real I decided to add 6 other colums (2 ints, 2 timestamps, 2 short texts) so that the extra 4 bytes wouldn’t have such a huge effect on the outcome.
+Then I had to make a difficult choice – as the discussion rose from real life situations, it would be pretty meaningless to have only one table consisting of the ID column.
+Thus, to make the test a bit more real, I decided to add 6 other columns (2 ints, 2 timestamps, 2 short texts) so that the extra 4 bytes wouldn’t have such a huge effect on the outcome.
 Then I launched a new test cluster with the latest Postgresql version 9.6.2, configured the shared_buffers=2GB, work_mem=1GB and maintenance_work_mem=1GB so that the join would be performed in the memory and also enabled the pg_stat_statements extension.
 Then I left the test script to run over night on my laptop (64-bit Ubuntu 14.04, 16 GB RAM, i5-6200U @ 2.30 GHz, SSD), doing

 1) 1000 join iterations for every data type and